turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 require 'minitest/autorun'
 ```

-This next bit is not strictly necessary, but I never write tests without it:
+This next bit is not strictly necessary, but I TDD is way better with colors:

 ```ruby
 require 'minitest/pride'